Encyclopedia of Concise Concepts by Women Philosophers

-The team responsible for the Portuguese translation of the ECC articles consists of Dr. Katarina Peixoto, Dr. Pedro Pricladnitzky and Professor Edgar Marques.
-Starting in summer 2019, Dr. Peixoto and her colleagues not only translate but also enrich the ECC with the production of entries about Brazilian women.
-This new International Cooperation between the Federal Universities of Rio de Janeiro (Brazil) and the University of Paderborn has just been concluded and we expect it to contribute greatly to the research on the history of women philosophers.
+Dr. Katarina Peixoto, Dr. Pedro Pricladnitzky and Professor Edgar Marques are responsible for the translation of the Entries to Portuguese.
+Dr. Peixoto and her colleagues translate and also enrich the ECC with the production of entries about Brazilian women.
+It is part of the cooperation between the Federal Universities of Rio de Janeiro (Brazil) and the University of Paderborn and we expect it to contribute greatly to the research on the history of women philosophers.

 The Encyclopedia of Concise Concepts by Women Philosophers is an online open-access platform where precise concepts originating in or significantly advanced by a deceased woman philosopher are given in concisely analytical entries (usually in no more than 300 words), written by recognized experts.
 The entries pass a blind peer-review in order to be published in the Encyclopedia.
 Each article will be continuously updated with links to the sources cited by scholars.
 Those articles, books, etc. will be digitally archived by Paderborn University so that they will not expire or break.

 The Encyclopedia is fully indexed and searchable by keyword and by unique Digital Object Identifier (DOI) obtained by Paderborn University so that each entry counts as a refereed publication for the purposes of authors seeking promotion, tenure, academic appointment or funding.